Your Occupational Therapy Salary Guide (2024)

 Here’s a chart of the states with the highest paying OT salaries.

-I am frequently asked why certain states pay more than others.
+You might be wondering why certain states pay more than others.
 That’s not an easy question to answer, but the general consensus seems to be a combination of reimbursement contract rates being higher, cost of living being higher, and market saturation of OTs being lower.

 Consider OT work beyond direct patient care